 That might seem like a strange question.
 For the most part, organizations have already been built and the focus is on keeping them running smoothly.

-The job of building an organization is never finished.
+However, the job of building an organization is never really finished.
 Not only must organizations continually evolve to meet the demands of their markets and their communities, but they also need to optimize their own internal business and IT operations.

 For example, you may need to change your processes to comply with new regulations; or merge two businesses together, understanding where they perform the same functions and where they don’t; or just understand how efficiently your existing processes and IT have been implemented for any number of reasons, including improving customer service, reducing cost and managing risk.

 In fact, almost any time that you need to ask ‘what do we have?’ you probably also need to know ‘what do we need?’
 The key to answering that second question is a set of Capability Models.